flail1123/framac_web_application/README.md

 # framac_web_application

-Django web aplication for online compiling and editing c code.
+Django web aplication for online compiling and editing of c code.

 It is possible to both create new file in the editor or import from local computer and create directories.